pilleatus/orientdb-tutorial-distributed-database/gitbook/start_distributed_db-servers.md

 # Start distributed DB-Servers
-At this point you should have already installed the docker deamon and you may have already checked the installation with the `docker run hello_world` command.
+At this point you should have already installed the Docker-Deamon and you may have already checked the installation with the `docker run hello_world` command.
-For the database-instances we will use the official [docker OrientDB package]( https://hub.docker.com/r/orientdb/orientdb/).
+For the database-instances we will use the official [Docker OrientDB package]( https://hub.docker.com/r/orientdb/orientdb/).

 ###1.
 Create an image with the configuration for the servers
 First of all we will create an image for a DDBMS-Server.
 Later it is possible to create some instances with the generated image to start up some DB-Servers.
-To create a new Image with some changes, you can use a Dockerfile.
+To create a new image with some changes, you can use a Dockerfile.
 We already added the following Dockerfile to the repository:

 ####Dockerfile:
 ```bash